hyperion-rt/hyperion/docs/index.rst

                  usage, a bug in the code, or a mistake in the documentation.

-               * The user is fully responsible for ensuring that parameters such as photon numbers and grid resolution are adequate for the problem being studied.
+               * Users should read the :doc:`important/important` before using Hyperion.
+In particular, users are fully responsible for ensuring that parameters such as photon numbers and grid resolution are adequate for the problem being studied.
                  Hyperion will *not* raise errors if these inputs are inadequate.

 If your work makes use of Hyperion, please cite: